July 1, 2010 — January 2, 2011

 The exhibition is based on new research into Rockwell, his work and the relationships between the artist and the movies.
 It showcases fifty-seven major Rockwell paintings and drawings from these private collections.
 Telling Stories is organized by Virginia M. Mecklenburg, senior curator.

 A short film, co-produced by the museum and filmmaker Laurent Bouzereau, features interviews with Lucas and Spielberg that reveal their insights into Rockwell’s art and why certain works appealed to them.
-Watch it here.
+Watch it on our YouTube channel.

 Telling Stories: Norman Rockwell from the Collections of George Lucas and Steven Spielberg is organized by the Smithsonian American Art Museum.
 Booz Allen Hamilton has provided generous support as the corporate sponsor of the exhibition.
 The museum also gratefully acknowledges the contributions of George Lucas and Steven Spielberg.